Frequently asked questions

 How much are your puppies?

-(This price is subject to change July 2021 to reflect rising costs of raising a litter of puppies.)
+(This price is subject to change in July 2022 to reflect the rising costs of raising a litter of puppies.)

-Fill out the application form on our website before the 9th of July.
-After this date we will announce when we are re-opening the waitlist on our FB group and this website.
+Unfortunately, our waitlist is closed.
+We will announce when we are re-opening the waitlist on our FB group and this website.
 We don't see this being until late 2021.

 What is the difference in temperament between male and female dogs?